Eliaxie/CiscoWebexHelper/README.md

 # CiscoWebexHelper

-This extension add some event to your CiscoWebex video (Polimi)\
+This extension add some event to your CiscoWebex video (Polimi) and Microsoft Sharepoint

 ### List of events